 In many real-life applications of reserve systems, there is a baseline priority order π of individuals.
 Starting with Hafalir, Yenmez, and Yildirim (2013), the earlier market design literature on reserve systems exclusively considered this environment.
 This priority order may depend on scores in a standardized exam, a random lottery, or arrival time of application.
 In our main application of pandemic resource allocation, it may depend on SOFA scores described in Section 2.1.
 This baseline priority order is used to construct the priority order for each of the reserve categories, although each category except one gives preferential treatment to a specific subset of individuals.
-For example, in our main application, we focus on this subclass of reserve systems and present an analysis of reserve matching on this class.
+For example, in our main application these could be essential personnel or persons from disadvantaged communities.
+In this section, we focus on this subclass of reserve systems and present an analysis of reserve matching on this class.
 In contrast to Section 3 where our analysis is more general than earlier literature and contributions are more conceptual than technical, analysis in this section represents our deeper technical contributions in relation to earlier literature.

-To formulate this subclass of reserve systems, we designate a beneficiary group $I_c \subseteq I$ for each category $c \in C$.
+To formulate this subclass of reserve systems, we designate a beneficiary group $I_c \subseteq I$ for each category $c \in \mathcal{C}$.
 It is assumed that all patients in its beneficiary group are eligible for a category.
-That is, for any $c \in C$ and $i \in I_c$,
+That is, for any $c \in \mathcal{C}$ and $i \in I_c$,

-$i \pi_c \emptyset.$
+$$i \pi_c \emptyset$$ .

-There is an all-inclusive category $u \in C$, called the unreserved category, which has all patients as its set of beneficiaries and endowed with the baseline priority order.
+There is an all-inclusive category $u \in \mathcal{C}$, called the unreserved category, which has all patients as its set of beneficiaries and endowed with the baseline priority order.
 That is, has a more exclusive set $I_c \subset I$ of beneficiaries and it is endowed with a priority order π_c with the following structure: for any pair of patients $i, i' \in I$,